Merle Australian Labradoodles, what are they?

 - Blue merle which is a blue-gray color that is carried over through black

-Variations on these two colors can also include a parti gene making the dog have large patches of white mixed with the color and a phantom gene giving the dog tan points.
+Variations on these three colors can also include a parti gene making the dog have large patches of white mixed with the color and a phantom gene giving the dog tan points.

 In addition, these great dogs are hypo-allergenic and non-shedding, Merle Australian Labradoodles have their characteristically wavy fleece coats, their intelligence, their upbeat nature and their incredibly friendly temperaments.
 As such, it is no surprise that these dogs are fast becoming among the most beloved breeds available.